niplav/site/leave.md

 and is therefore the most potent way of getting people addicted.

-If one wants to avoid falling into addictive patterns, then, it seems advisable to be very cautious around information technology.
+If one wants to avoid falling into addictive patterns, then, it seems advisable to be very cautious around information technology, and in the very paranoid case, one wants to stay out of the addictive "event horizon": the state at which it has become basically impossible to unplug.

 ### Two Different Growth Modes